gitname/react-gh-pages/.github/ISSUE_TEMPLATE/help.md

 # Everything else

-You can put whatever you want into this section.
+_You can put whatever you want into this section._

+...